abayomipopoola/abayomipopoola/content/blog/principles-of-product-development-flow-pt-2/index.md

 A properly built cumulative flow diagram always flows upward or sideways.
 If you ever see a line going down then the chart is incorrect since tasks should never disappear.

-When the "In Progress" bar appears thinner, the team is working on smaller batches of tasks, which means they have less "Work in progress" (WIP).
+When the “In Progress” bar appears thinner, the team is working on smaller batches of tasks, which means they have less “Work in progress” (WIP).
 By working on fewer tasks at the same time, the team can concentrate better and create more value through the system.
-In the second diagram, if you imagine the same vertical and horizontal lines, you'll see that having a smaller queue size has resulted in less delay.
+In the second diagram, if you imagine the same vertical and horizontal lines, you’ll see that having a smaller queue size has resulted in less delay.

-#### How do we lower "Work In Progress"?
+#### How do we lower “Work In Progress”?

 Pair programming and code reviews are methods that enable engineers to manage their work in progress (WIP) more effectively.
 By collaborating to tackle complex tasks, there are several additional benefits that arise.